saadhameedactai/Capstone-project-for-ACTAI/README.md

    can never be oversold, even under concurrent payments.
 6. An AI Eligibility Explainer lets students ask "why wasn't I offered a seat?" and get an answer grounded in their real data and the actual rules.
+   7. Screenshots of working system file are also available in files.

 ## Setup